NikolayDPaev/lambda-script/README.md

 # lambda-script
-Course project for Programming with Rust
+Course project for Programming with Rust:
 Interpreter for Custom Functional Programming language with lazy evaluation

 ## Some code examples: